 - Are you in a high tax bracket?
 The higher your tax bracket, the more you will benefit from a variable annuity’s tax-deferred growth.

 - Are the insurance company and investment manager reliable?
 Your variable annuity is an investment of a lifetime.
 You should make sure the insurance company has a history of financial strength and that the investment company shows a track record of trustworthy long-term performance.

 Is an annuity right for your needs?
-Discuss with one of our financial planners.
+Find out with one of our Financial Planners.